kristofzerbe/kiko.io/source/_dynamic/stats-links.md

   keepOutOverview: true
 ---

 Inspired by [Jim Nielsen's list of external links](https://blog.jim-nielsen.com/about/external-links/), I created my own for this blog.
+The source and target URLs are also available as raw data via <a href="/.well-known/links" type="application/json">/.well-known/links</a>.

+In addition, there are further outgoing links to the [syndications](/stats#syndications) of my posts.